burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Try to remove recomputation of the loop-invariant code inside the loops.
 The technical term for this is Hoisting (or loop-invariant code).
 * Vectorization.
 Leverage into vector registers (like SSE2, Arm Neon, etc.) when possible.
 * Loops Unrolling.
 Unroll several-iteration of the loop to reduce control overhead and sometimes open the ability to leverage Instruction Level Parallelism with the price of code size.
 * Loops Fusion.
-Loop Fusion, also known as jamming combines multiple loops over the same index range.
+Loop Fusion, also known as *jamming* combines multiple loops over the same index range.
 * Figure out with Memory Aliasing and apply optimization for non-aliased pointed expression (For details please check [Compute Optimization Relative Information](#compute-optimization-relative-information)).
 * Constant Propagation.
-A big part of the compiler can propagate constants across the whole source code of the program.
+A big part of the compiler and benefit of having compiler that it can propagate constants across the whole source code of the program.
 This is utilized to derive values during compile time.
 * Register allocation.
-To decide in which moment of runtime different registers can be used to store values.
+To decide in which moment of runtime different registers can be used to store values the special algorithms/policies should be used.

 Various things of optimization are out of the scope of the compiler.
-And can only be solved by the creator of the Algorithm/Method.
+And can only be solved by the creator of the Algorithm.

 > We think that is a nice research direction when such algorithmic aspects is provided for the compiler.